31487

 Institution Mackenzie Presbyterian University

-Using a mobile app they are developing, the project team plans to provide people with opportunities to positively engage with their political opponents to show them that “the other side” can be reasonable.
-In the intervention, pairs of players with opposing views must complete a quiz about a political topic (e.g., immigration) where each player has access to different relevant information and each player is quizzed on all the information seen by each member of the team.
-In this way, players must cooperate to share information and are dependent on one another to successfully complete the quiz.
+The mobile app was designed to provide people with opportunities to positively engage with their political opponents to demonstrate that “the other side” can be reasonable.
+Participants engage in cooperative activities, such as completing quizzes on political topics (e.g., immigration) where each player has access to different information and each player is quizzed on all the information seen by each member of the team.
+This setup encourages cooperation, as players must share information and rely on each other to succeed.

-Ultimately, the project team hopes to understand the underlying behavioral mechanisms of affective polarization and evaluate their intervention for effectiveness in mitigating harms that affective polarization can cause in two different cultural contexts.
+Ultimately, the project aims to understand the underlying behavioral mechanisms of affective polarization and evaluate this intervention for effectiveness in mitigating harms that affective polarization can cause in two different cultural contexts.

 Disclaimer